El Corte Inglés: Customers

 The company's main business model has remained constant until the present.
 Its social and corporate responsibility documents emphasize five pillars of commitment to the customers: quality, service, assortment, specialization, and guarantees.
 This approach has been used to build customer loyalty.

 In the food department, the company has launched a generic brand called Aliada.

-The El Corte Ingles shopping card is a credit card which was introduced in 1968, and is one of the most popular in Spain, with 11.58 million active cards in Spain in 2017.
+The El Corte Inglés shopping card is a credit card which was introduced in 1968, and is one of the most popular in Spain, with 11.58 million active cards in Spain in 2017.
 Card holders have a one-month grace period to pay off the balance of their card, with an option to defer payment for up to three months without interest, although administrative fees apply.
 Payment can also be deferred with low interest payments for up to 36 months.
-The card also grants holders the right to at least 2 hours free parking in store parking garages, and allows the purchase of any product sold in El Corte Ingles centers.
+The card also grants holders the right to at least 2 hours free parking in store parking garages, and allows the purchase of any product sold in El Corte Inglés centers.
 Since 2006, the card can also be used to pay for fuel at Repsol fuel stations.